lgaieta/skyniv/README.md

 # Skyniv
-Skyniv is a website where you can publish your sky's photos.
+Skyniv is a website where you can view sky's photos.